BolajiOlajide/a_socials/README.md

 git@github.com:AndelaOSP/Andela-Socials.git
 ```

+Create a `.env` file with the content of the `.env.sample` and edit with your personal details.

 Navigate into the root directory of the project and run the script `setup.sh` with the command:
 ```
 ./setup.sh